ActMAD: Activation Matching to Align Distributions for Test-Time-Training: Experimental Evaluation

 \subsection{Object Detection}

-For object detection experiments, we adapted a KITTI-pretrained YOLOv3~\cite{redmon2018yolov3} to degrading weather conditions, such as fog, rain, and snow. \mk{We used a learning rate of $1\mathrm{e}{-4}$, and a batch size of $30$.} We compared our object detection results with DUA, NORM, and TTT. \mk{ DUA and NORM could be applied to detector adaptation without any modifications, thanks to the fact that they do not rely on the network to produce normalized probabilities and are not limited to adapting models trained in a multi-task setting.
+For object detection experiments, we adapted a KITTI-pretrained YOLOv3~\cite{redmon2018yolov3} to degrading weather conditions, such as fog, rain, and snow. \mk{We used a learning rate of $1\mathrm{e}{-4}$, and a batch size of $30$.} We compared our object detection results with DUA, NORM, and TTT.

+\mk{ DUA and NORM could be applied to detector adaptation without any modifications, thanks to the fact that they do not rely on the network to produce normalized probabilities and are not limited to adapting models trained in a multi-task setting.
 By contrast, to deploy TTT, we had to re-train the detector with the auxiliary, self-supervised rotation prediction task.
-We describe the implementation details in the supplemental. } The results, reported in Table.~\ref{tab:kitti_fog_rain_snow}, show that ActMAD outperforms the baselines by a significant margin. \mk{ Additionally, in Figure.~\ref{fig:online-adaptation-kitti} we plot the performance of the network during adaptation, showing that ActMAD stabilizes its precision as adaptation progresses, while the baselines provoke performance fluctuations.
-Needless to say, consistent level of performance is of utmost importance in safety-critical applications, like autonomous driving. }
+We describe the implementation details in the supplemental. } The results, reported in Table~\ref{tab:kitti_fog_rain_snow}, show that ActMAD outperforms the baselines by a significant margin.
+Additionally, in Figure~\ref{fig:online-adaptation-kitti} we plot the performance of the network during adaptation, showing that ActMAD stabilizes its precision as adaptation progresses, while the baselines provoke performance fluctuations.
+Needless to say, consistent level of performance is of utmost importance in safety-critical applications, like autonomous driving.
+Further, for comparison with MemCLR~\cite{memclr} and results of ActMAD in other realistic scenarios, we refer to the supplementary material.

-We also tested ActMAD in continuous online adaptation, where different weather conditions are encountered interchangeably, and show one such result in Figure.~\ref{fig:teaser}, \mk{while deferring two more plots to the supplemental.} After adaptation to a whole weather cycle, ActMAD can quickly re-adapt to the conditions on which the network was initially trained, and even exceed its initial performance.